132nd-etcher/docs/OvGME_prop/index.md

 ## The cons

-* Depending on yet another dependency: we will have to transition from using the //ski to using /ov, which might pose a problem to the less tech-asvvy of our userbase.
+* Depending on yet another dependency: we will have to transition from using the //ski to using //ovgme, which might pose a problem to the less tech-asvvy of our userbase.
 See "Transition" section below.
 * Modular dependencies: no more *one click install* of mods and skins.
-Since some mods are optional (for mission makers for example) and others contextual (a pit for the Ka50 for example), users will need to install some mods and skip others. **To mitigate that, my solution is currently to tag every mod/skin as "MANDATORY" or "OPTIONAL"**, making it obvious which one MUST be installed to join the server.
+Since some mods are optional (for mission makers for example) and others contextual (a pit for the Ka50 for example), users will need to install some mods and skip others. **To mitigate that, my solution is currently to tag every mod/skin as "MANDATORY" or "OPTIONAL"**, making it obvious which one MUST be installed to join the server and letting the user decide which optional mod to install.
 * External organizations do not need access to all of our mods, and some mods might resitrict re-distribution, forcing us to redirect external users to their official website and to assume they'll be able to install them themselves.
 Internally, distributing "protected" mods is not an issue.
 * Atomal packaging of mods: the idea would be to have one mod labelled as "MANDATORY", so users who want the minimal amount of bother can install that one and be done with it.
 The issue with it is that updating and downloading a mod is an atomic operation: if we want to update one skin, we have to upload the whole ZIP file again, and users who want to update will have to download the whole file as well.
 If we put all our mods together in one single, nice package, then every time we update a skins for the //617 for example, we'll have to **upload** all skins (including externals, some of them weight hundreds of megabytes), and users would have to download it as well.
 I find it impractical, which is why I decided to split mods and skins into more manageable chuncks.